bsinou/microservices-tests/README.md

-# spring-boot-demo
+# Microservice Test Repository
-Basic repository to play with Spring Boot using Gradle rather than Maven
+This simple repository gathers various small projects to experiment and compare the various available strategies for microservices-like software products